tobiscr/application-connector-manager/README.md

 kcp-system   default-kyma   Ready   71s
 ```

-applicationconnector Module is a known module, but not activated
+The `applicationconnector` module is a known module, but not activated
 ```bash
 kubectl get moduletemplates.operator.kyma-project.io -A NAMESPACE    NAME                  AGE kcp-system   moduletemplate-applicationconnector   2m24s
 ```

-9. Give Module Manager permission to install CustomResourceDefinition (CRD) cluster-wide
+9. Give Module Manager permission to install the CRD cluster-wide

 >**NOTE:** This is a temporary workaround and is only required in the single-cluster mode